gheorghina/gheorghina.github.io/_posts/2019-09-01-elasticsearch-braindump.markdown

 From ES the recommendation of a shard size is in 10s of gigabytes.
 This means if data is less than that, then having a single index shall be preferred.

-- Sharding(WIP)

-- AWS Best Practices

-The recommended AWS instance type is i3.2xlarge because it has locally attached 1900 GiB NVMe SSDs, which means the disk access will increase the overall ES performance.

-Another good practice is to distribute the nodes across multiAZ, and use shard allocation awareness to ensure that each shard has copies in more than one availability zone.

 ### Resources